Skip to content

 Customization

-This can be specified manually in front matter using the following fields
+This can be specified in Front Matter using the following fields:

 • Creation date: created, date